rockettheme/docs/Docs/grav/themes/supra/atom_fullpage.md

 ---
 title: Supra: Full Page Scroll Atom
-description: Your Guide to Using the Supra Template for Grav
+description: Your Guide to Using the Supra Theme for Grav
 breadcrumb: /grav:Grav/!themes:Themes/supra:Supra

 ---

 ## Introduction

-One of the most requested features by the RocketTheme community for a new template has been full page scrolling.
+One of the most requested features by the RocketTheme community for a new theme has been full page scrolling.
 With this feature, you can modify your visitor's experience with your content by enabling or disabling a full-page section-by-section scroll.

 The real beauty behind the Full Page Scrolling atom is that it enables you to set a breakpoint where scrolling goes from a normal smooth scroll to the full page experience.
 That way, mobile users can still experience a natural user environment while desktop users enjoy the visual experience this atom has to offer.